 Susanna Wong-Jans – Finance/Human Resources Director

 Susanna has been with the Early Learning Coalition of Osceola County since 2014.
 Susanna has a Bachelor’s Degree in Accounting and over 25 years experience in all phases of accounting.
-As the Finance Director of the Coalition, Susanna is responsible for the non-profit grant accounting and fiscal integrity functions with the Coalition.
+As the Finance/Human Resources Director of the Coalition, Susanna is responsible for the non-profit grant accounting and fiscal integrity functions with the Coalition as well as all related human resource functions within the Coalition.
 She is also responsible for the fiscal planning, revenue and expense projections, fiscal record keeping, and fiscal and contract compliance.
 She is a mother of two and enjoys relaxing and being with family.

 Joanna Andersen– Program Compliance Specialist

 Joanna joined the Early Learning Coalition of Osceola County, in July 2015.
 She has over 11 years experience in the childcare industry.
 Prior to this she was the director of a child care center for 7 years.
 As the Program Compliance Specialist Joanna assists with the management and oversight of daily program operations; as well as oversight of legislative and contractual programmatic compliance functions.
 She works very closely with the Operations and Programs Officer to also identify trends and assess the needs of the community, providers, families, and our children.
 She believes in a unified community as a whole to offer the best quality child care for Osceola County.
 As a mother herself, she is dedicated in helping children and ensuring Osceola’s providers are giving the best possible high quality education and care to our young minds of today.

 Stephanie Miller– Lead Early Education Specialist